 Getting enough notice when staff request annual leave is vital to make sure your business runs smoothly when staff are away from the business.
-When staff are on holiday it’s vital to either replace them or to have a colleague cover their work.
+When staff is on holiday it’s vital to either replace them or to have a colleague cover their work.

-Out of the blue, last minute requests for time off can make it impossible to arrange this, though.
-Meaning that you either work short handed, or have to refuse the request, hurting your relationship with the employee.
+Out of the blue, last-minute requests for time off can make it impossible to arrange this, though.
+Meaning that you either work short-handed or have to refuse the request, hurting your relationship with the employee.
 So what causes this problem, and what can you do to make sure that you get adequate notice?

 What causes the problem?

-Your staff have a fixed number of days off each year, in most countries the minimum amount is set out in law.
+Your staff has a fixed number of days off each year, in most countries the minimum amount is set out in law.
 Most employees will want to take one or two fairly long periods of leave in a year, in the summer, or covering holidays such as Christmas, Eid, or Diwali.
 These will tend to be booked well in advance, as soon as a family holiday is booked, or when the holiday year opens.
 Most people will then keep the remaining handful of days off to take long weekends, short breaks, or to allow for family events.

 Generally, the short notice annual leave requests become a problem with those shorter periods.
 Some staff will look ahead to the weather forecast for the weekend, booking Monday or Friday off work if the outlook suggests barbecue weather.
 Others will make spur-of-the-moment decisions based on the calendars for music festivals, or their favourite sporting events.

 As an employer, you probably want to be as flexible as you can, so that staff can enjoy a healthy work-life balance.
 The problem with short-notice leave requests, though, is that they make it hard for the business to thrive, and can be unfair to those employees who always give plenty of notice.